-The Connaught Tunnel Project is situated in East London and comprises the construction of approximately 2km of overground railway on the site of an abandoned branch of the former North London Railway Line.
-Approximately 550m of new railway is located in the existing Connaught Tunnel which was constructed in 1878 to allow diversion of the railway line beneath the ‘Connaught Passage’, the water link connecting the Victoria and Albert Docks.
+The Connaught Tunnel Project was situated in East London and comprised the construction of approximately 2km of overground railway on the site of an abandoned branch of the former North London Railway Line.
+Approximately 550m of new railway was located in the existing Connaught Tunnel which was constructed in 1878 to allow diversion of the railway line beneath the ‘Connaught Passage’, the water link connecting the Victoria and Albert Docks.
 To accommodate the new larger Crossrail trains and the overhead line equipment, the tunnel was to be carefully reconstructed, which involved lowering of the tunnel invert and widening of central twin tunnel sections beneath the dock passage to form a single box tunnel.

 The below BBC London News and Crossrail videos will explain more